 EN 420 Fiction (3)

 Analyzes examples of fiction to illustrate narrative modes and examine creative writing techniques, such as plot, characterization, point of view, description, and style.
 Students create examples of fiction.
-Fall, odd years.
+As needed.
 Prerequisite: EN 212 or consent of instructor.